The use of incentive plans and compensation schemes in Portugal

 - phantom units tend to be generally less rigid than traditional stock option plans, regarding which market price principles are followed;

-- ad hoc schemes seem to offer even greater flexibility when compared to the other solutions, notably the criteria for the calculation of remuneration, which can be composed of different financial and non-financial indicators;
+- ad hoc schemes seem to offer even greater flexibility when compared to the other available solutions, notably in terms of the criteria for the calculation of remuneration, which can be composed of different financial and non-financial indicators;

 - one generally finds less flexibility under the other schemes, either because there is an applicable legal/regulatory framework or because market practice is used as a reference point;

-- stock options with physical or financial settlement at the sole choice of the company on the exercise date seems to offer even more flexibility to the board in that they can opt for the type of settlement that suits the company best in different contexts; and
+- stock options with a physical or financial settlement at the sole choice of the company on a specific date seems to offer even more flexibility to the board, in that they can opt for the type of settlement that suits the company best in different contexts; and

-- flexibility also brings some challenges: since those instruments can be designed in different ways, key decisions need to be taken around topics like eligibility, vesting rules, liquidity concerns and rights regarding the interim distribution of profits, etc.
+- flexibility also brings some challenges, namely since the instruments can be designed in different ways, key decisions need to be taken around topics like eligibility, vesting rules, liquidity concerns and rights regarding the interim distribution of profits, etc.

 The evaluation of companies:

-- stock options with financial settlement may present a difficulty around assessing the value of the company for the purposes of calculating strike and acquisition prices, which sometimes encompass a litigation risk involving the beneficiaries and even a potential tax risk[26];
+- stock options with a financial settlement may present difficulties around assessing the value of the company for the purposes of calculating strike and acquisition prices, which sometimes encompasses a litigation risk involving the beneficiaries and may even present a potential tax risk;

 - in opting for the phantom share route, there is also the need to determine the value of the company at the grant date and at the end of the vesting period (ie, the price is pre-determined), which means that the final cost of the scheme may be difficult to estimate, since it will depend on the valuation criterion of the units;